About Us

 Ingrid holds qualifications in Primary School Education, Cognitive Science and a Masters of Speech Pathology and is a certified member of Speech Pathology Australia.

 Ingrid brings a passion for working with strengths and building resilience in the clients and families that she meets.
-She has worked with both children and adults from a diverse range of backgrounds and strongly believes in the value of working with the individual, family and community in a holistic way to meet the needs of people with communication and swallowing difficulties.
+She has worked with children from a diverse range of backgrounds and strongly believes in the value of working with the individual, family and community in a holistic way to meet the needs of people with communication difficulties.

 Ingrid is also a parent and fully understands the juggling act of providing support whilst caring for others.
-When not working, she can be found bush-walking with the family or relaxing on the balcony watching over her growing herd of guinea pigs.
+When not working, she can be found bush-walking or enjoying the beaches of Jervis Bay with her family.

 Ingrid has completed additional training in the following evidence based programs: